Discrete Compositional Generation via General Soft Operators and Robust Reinforcement Learning

 \looseness=-1 Under a GFN perspective, the exponential of the proxy reward function can be viewed as an unnormalized probability mass.
 Then, the goal is to learn a per-state policy $\pi_s$ whose sequential application samples objects proportionally to this function.
-Formally, if we denote by $\mathcal{T}(x)$ all trajectories in $\mathcal{G}$ ending at terminal state $x\in\mathcal{X}$ and $\pi_{\tau(x)}$ the probability of picking all edges from a trajectory $\tau(x)$ under policy $\pi$, the objective is to sample from:
+Formally, if we denote by $\mathcal{T}(x)$ all trajectories in $\mathcal{G}$ ending at terminal state $x\in\mathcal{X}$ and $\pi_{\tau(x)}$ the probability of picking all edges from a trajectory $\tau(x)$ under policy $\pi$, the objective is to match the following distribution:

-where $\beta$ is the reward exponent hyperparameter.
-We argue that this objective is suboptimal in the case of scientific discovery aiming at solving~\eqref{eq:diversity}.
+where $\beta$ is the inverse temperature.
+We argue this objective is suboptimal for solving Eq.~\ref{eq:diversity}.

-\textbf{Motivating example.} The main issue with ~\eqref{eq:prop_sampling} is that it yields a distribution that assigns higher probability to a large number of suboptimal reward objects rather than to a small number of high-reward objects.
-To demonstrate this, consider a DCG where the goal is to generate sequences of maximum length $d$ from a vocabulary of size $B$.
+\textbf{Motivating example.} The main issue with Eq.~\ref{eq:prop_sampling} is that it yields a distribution assigning higher probability to a large number of suboptimal reward objects rather than to a small number of high-reward objects.
+To demonstrate this, consider a DCP (illustrated in Fig.~\ref{fig:DCP}) where the goal is to generate sequences of maximum length $d$ from a vocabulary of size $B$.
 Suppose a sampler is at an optimal sequence $s^*$ of length $n < d$.
-The sampler's policy then needs to decide between either terminating and returning $x^*$, or adding more tokens and harming the usefulness of the sequence.

-In doing so, it weighs $e^{\Phi(x^*)}$ against the reward of all sequences in $\mathcal{X}(s)=\{x: x[1:n] =s \}$ (i.e., all sequences starting with $s$).
-There are $|\mathcal{X}(s)| > B^{d - n}$ such sequences, and most are likely to have non-negligible rewards (see Fig.~\ref{fig:dcg}).
-As such, if the sampler perfectly matches (\ref{eq:prop_sampling}), $\pi(x^*\mid s) = \mathcal{O}(B^{n-d})$ and the probability of returning the optimal sequence at $s$ decreases exponentially in $d-n$.
-The problem is apparent in many applications, as \emph{almost all objects have non-negligible reward} (see Fig.~\ref{fig:reward_dist}).
-When these empirical distributions are representative, a GFN trained to optimality may conservatively estimate the probability of sampling a mode.
+The sampler's policy then needs to decide whether to terminate and return $x^*$, or to add more tokens and harm the usefulness of the sequence.
+In doing so, it weighs $e^{\Phi(x^*)}$ against the reward of all sequences starting with $s$.
+There are $\Omega(B^{d-n})$ such sequences.
+Suppose the sampler perfectly matches (\ref{eq:prop_sampling}) and these sequences have rewards lower bounded by $r>0$.
+Then, $\pi(x^*\mid s) \leq \nicefrac{e^{\Phi(x^*)}}{r\cdot B^{d-n}},$ and the probability of returning the optimal sequence at $s$ decreases exponentially in $d-n$ .
+The problem occurs in many applications, as \emph{almost all objects have non-negligible reward} (see Fig.~\ref{fig:reward_dist}).
+When these empirical distributions are representative, GFNs may conservatively estimate the probability of sampling a promising candidate.